kn2tod/pistar-boot-from-usb/README.txt

-This modification is both simple AND tranparent: it does not effect the continued use of systems running off mSD cards, but IS required to be able to boot from uSD ports on Pi4's.
+This modification is both simple AND tranparent: it does not effect the continued use of systems running off mSD cards, but IS required to be able to boot from uSD ports on Pi3B+'s and Pi4's.

-Note:  ONLY Pi4's CAN BOOT DIRECTLY FROM USB PORTS!
+Note:  applicable Pi3B+'s and Pi4's must have the lastest EEPROM updates and the proper configuration options set to be able to boot directly from USB ports.

 [For the purposes of this documention, the term "mSD" is used to denote MultiMedia cards (commonly referred to as "micro" cards), typically used